Armed Forces¶

 Posture and doctrine¶

-- Joint operations with Chartania at the staff level through the Defence Understanding
+- Joint operations with Chartania at the staff level through the Defence Understanding — sensor sharing, planning interoperability, standardisation in radios, IFF, and selected ammunition.

-- Coastal defence along the Volnian Sea as a maritime-services-protection mission rather than a power-projection capability
+- Coastal defence along the Volnian Sea as a maritime-services-protection mission rather than a power-projection capability.

 The LDF is not designed for expeditionary operations beyond the IPF contribution.
-The republic does not field formed units outside its territory; the only Livonian troops routinely abroad are the LDF International Detachment, a battalion-equivalent contingent that contributes to International Peacekeeping Force deployments under International Court mandate.
+The republic does not field formed units outside its territory; the only Livonian troops routinely abroad are the LDF International Detachment, a battalion contingent that contributes to International Peacekeeping Force deployments under International Court mandate.

 Service organisation¶